ray-project/ray/doc/source/ray-core/compiled-graph/ray-compiled-graph.rst

 ---------
 Ray Compiled Graph APIs are designed to simplify high-performance multi-GPU workloads.

 - Applications with sub-millisecond level runtime requirements (which is highly affected by 1ms+ system overhead).
-I.e., LLM inference.
+E.g., LLM inference.
-- Multi GPU applications such as LLM inference or train.
+- Multi GPU applications such as LLM inference or training.
-- Multi GPU applications with heterogenous compute pattern.
+- Multi GPU applications with heterogenous compute patterns.
 See `Heterogenous training with Ray Compiled Graph <https://www.youtube.com/watch?v=Mg08QTBILWU>`_ for more details.

 More Resources
 --------------